Kieran-Lock/XtermGUI/README.md

     def left_mouse_down(self, event: MouseEvent) -> None:
         ...
 ```
 Mouse interactions require both an `Event` and `Region`, allowing for maximum customization.

+Note that both keyboard and mouse interaction methods make use of threading, and are called in a separate thread.

 ### GUI I/O Operations